Boris Kuschnir | Violin Master Class | Session II

 He was co-founder of the Kopelman Quartet in 2003 with which he is giving concerts all over the world since and has released CDs at Nimbus Records and Wigmore Hall Live.

 1999 the Austrian President Dr. Thomas Klestil awarded Boris Kuschnir with the official title "Professor".
 In 2008 the President of the Republic of Austria Dr. Heinz Fischer awarded Boris Kuschnir with the "Grand Decoration of Honour in Silver for Services to the Republic of Austria" and in 2013 with the "Austrian Cross of Honour for Science and the Arts, First Class".

 Boris Kuschnir plays a violin made by Antonio Stradivari – "La Rouse-Boughton" – made in Cremona, 1698.
 It was given to him as a loan in 1991 by the Austrian National Bank in recognition of his artistic performance and his service rendered to music.

 InterHarmony welcomes Boris Kuschnir for Outstanding Master Class Series

-Kushnir has given master classes and served as a jury member at competitions across the globe, including the Tchaikovsky in Moscow, the Queen Elisabeth in Brussels, the Nicolò Paganini in Genoa, the Jacques Thibaud in Paris, the International Violin Competition of Indianapolis, the Seoul International Music Competition and Eurovision.
+Kuschnir has given master classes and served as a jury member at competitions across the globe, including the Tchaikovsky in Moscow, the Queen Elisabeth in Brussels, the Nicolò Paganini in Genoa, the Jacques Thibaud in Paris, the International Violin Competition of Indianapolis, the Seoul International Music Competition and Eurovision.
 His own career as a soloist and chamber musician (as co-founder of the Moscow and now the Kopelman Quartet) has been equally illustrious.
 He performs on the "La Rouse-Boughton" Stradivarius (1703).
-His masterclass will take place in Sulzbach Rosenberg Session III in August.
+His masterclass will take place during IIMF’s Session II, in July.